Arizona governor signs bills limiting abortion, trans rights

 Until two years ago, no state had passed a law regulating gender-designated youth sports.
 But the issue has become front and center in Republican-led statehouses since Idaho lawmakers passed the nation’s first sports participation law in 2020.
 That law is now blocked in court, along with another in West Virginia.

 Republicans have said blocking transgender athletes from girls sports teams would protect the integrity of women’s sports, claiming that trans athletes would have an advantage.
-Ducey echoed that sentiment in his signing statement.
+Ducey echoed that sentiment in his signing statement, saying the bill ensures girls and woman can compete “on a level playing field.”

-“Every young Arizona athlete should have the opportunity to participate in extracurricular activities that give them a sense of belonging and allow them to grow and thrive," Ducey said.

 Many point to the transgender collegiate swimmer Lia Thomas, who won an individual title at the NCAA Women’s Division I Swimming and Diving Championship last week.

 But there are few trans athletes in Arizona schools.
-Since 2017, about 16 trans athletes have received waivers to play on teams that align with their gender identities out of about 170,000 high school athletes in the state, according to the Arizona Interscholastic Association.
+Since 2017, about 16 trans athletes have asked for waivers to play on teams that align with their gender identities out of about 170,000 high school athletes in the state and not all were granted, according to the Arizona Interscholastic Association.

+Skyler Morrison, a 13-year-old transgender girl who lives in Phoenix, testified against the legislation and called for Ducey to veto it, tweeted that she was "truly disgusted and terrified for all of my trans family here."

 Critics said the legislation dehumanizes trans youth to address an issue that hasn’t been a problem.
-Just 16 transgender high school athletes have received waivers to play on the team that aligns with their gender identity in the last five years.
 They said decisions about health care should be left to trans children, their parents and their health care providers.

+The American Civil Liberties Union and the National Center for Lesbian Rights vowed to sue to block the law banning gender-affirming surgery for those under age 18.

 “We’re talking about legislating bullying against children who are already struggling just to get by,” Democratic Rep. Kelli Butler said during the House debate on the sports bill last week.